 Despite businesses’ increasingly sub-par performance in protecting privacy rights in Europe and the US, possible frameworks for litigation on behalf of the victims remain relatively under-explored in both jurisdictions.

 In Europe, where public action can serve as a de facto prerequisite to private litigation, regulators have proceeded cautiously.
 The ICO had issued a number of minor fines related to data breaches, but until the announcement of the sanction against BA, none had exceeded the pre-GDPR ceiling of £500,000 prescribed by the UK’s Data Protection Act 1998.

 In an environment of bolder private data breach litigation, the UK is likely to be one of the most promising venues.
-Not only have the fines against BA signalled a willingness by UK regulators to deploy the new rules, the ICO’s data also shows that it receives more complaints than any other European country’s data protection regulatory by a significant margin.
+Not only have the fines against BA signaled a willingness by UK regulators to deploy the new rules, the ICO’s data also shows that it receives more complaints than any other European country’s data protection regulatory by a significant margin.9

 The United States

 Of all class action suits related to data breaches filed in the United States, only four had reached a decision on class certification by the start of 2019.10 Most cases failed to progress past the motion-to-dismiss stage, either failing to show the cognizable injury required to invoke the authority of a federal court (“Article III” standing) or failing to demonstrate that issues common to the class predominated over individual concerns.